dodiz/link-sharing-app/README.md

 - Download [Node.js](https://nodejs.org/en/download/)
 - Download [pnpm](https://pnpm.io/installation)
 - Clone the repo
-- Setup a db on [PlanetScale](https://planetscale.com/) and add the connection string to the .env file
+- Setup a db on [Neon](https://neon.tech/) and add the connection string to the .env file
 - Setup a [Github OAuth app](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) and add the client id and secret to the .env file
+- Setup a [Uploadthing](https://uploadthing.com/) account and add the api key to the .env file
-- Check `.env.example` to add the other env variables
+- Check `.env.example` for var names.
 - Run `pnpm install` to install dependencies
 - Run `pnpm db:push` to push your schema to the database
 - Run `pnpm dev` to start the development server